Stuart Fairchild Player Props: Reds vs. Brewers

 Stuart Fairchild At The Plate

-- In 11 games this year (22.9%), Fairchild has picked up an RBI, and in three of those games (6.3%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Fairchild has had at least one RBI in 22.4% of his games this season (11 of 49), with two or more RBI three times (6.1%).
+He has also accounted for three or more of his team's runs in one contest.

-- In 13 of 48 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.